 2015: 1/2 yr practical woodcarving, Handverksskulen Hjerleid

-2019-2023: Currently doing a cross-discipline PhD ('Mind meets Matter') in archaeometry/conservation sciences at the Museum of Archaeology, University of Stavanger.
-Using Stavanger Cathedral (1125 AD), lime and mortar technology as a case, the project revolves around raising awareness of the different ways that knowledge production has played a part in peoples' lives over time, and the implications of 'modernity' on archaeological interpretation and ability to conserve historical buildings.
+2019-2023: Currently doing a interdisciplinary PhD ('Mind meets Matter') in archaeometry/conservation sciences at the Museum of Archaeology, University of Stavanger.
+Using Stavanger Cathedral (1125 AD), lime- and mortar technology as a case, the project revolves around raising awareness of the different ways that knowledge production has played a part in peoples' lives over time, and the implications of modernity on archaeological interpretation and our ability to preserve buildings.

 I have experience with iron production, lime production, tar production and coal production and have worked on-site for the restoration-conservation of Stavanger Cathedral.